thomas18F/pykemon/README.md

 - Rapid Spin now clean stealth rocks.
 - Thunder now apply his damage and have correct precision on sun and rain weather.
 - Seismic Toss and Night Shade can't hit invulnerable pokemon anymore and display the correct message when attack is avoided.
+- Rollout and Ice Ball now apply the correct amount of damage considering the different bonuses.

 ## Overview